gotrash/theme/site/content/docs/5.3/migration.md

 - `$negative-spacers`
 - `$gutters`

-Your custom Bootstrap CSS builds should now look something like this with a separate maps import.
+Your custom GoTrash Theme CSS builds should now look something like this with a separate maps import.

 ```diff
   // Functions come first